-Our Project Finance Team is also experienced dealing with tax issues that are intertwined with real estate and development, such as tax protests and property reclassification.
+Our Project Finance Team is also experienced at dealing with tax issues that are intertwined with real estate and development, such as tax protests and property reclassification.
 We often assist our municipal and private clients in drafting requests for proposal and qualifications to ensure that the proper real estate development team is assembled.
 In fact, because of our recognized experience in project finance and incentives, the Firm is often invited to serve in an advisory role as financing counsel for projects and long-range plans.
-Recently, these efforts have included serving as innovative financial counsel for a $470 million streetcar project, legal counse for a transportation and housing, long-range planning study for a Kansas City suburb, financing counsel for a burgeoning Kansas suburb, and economic development advisory counsel for a major urban center suffering significant decline and seeking counsel known for innovative and thought provoking problem-solving in the financial area.
+Recently, these efforts have included serving as innovative financial counsel for a $470 million streetcar project, legal counsel for a transportation and housing long-range planning study for a Kansas City suburb, financing counsel for a burgeoning Kansas suburb, and economic development advisory counsel for a major urban center suffering significant decline and seeking counsel known for innovative and thought provoking problem-solving in the financial area.

 Our Firm also skillfully utilizes various types of taxing and incentive mechanisms to help fill gaps in project financing.
 These include: